Saqoosha/Nano-Banana-Slack-Bot/README.md

 - Direct messages (`IM`) to the bot are always processed.
 - Also processes `app_mention` events directly.
 - If the current message has no image:
-  - If you reply with text in a thread, the bot reuses the latest bot-posted image in that thread, applies your text as the prompt, and posts the new image (no extra text/comment added).
+  - If you reply with text in a thread, the bot reuses the latest bot-posted image in that thread AND any newly attached images as inputs in a single Gemini call, then posts ONE combined output image (no extra text/comment added).
-  - Even if your reply contains additional images, the bot still uses the previously generated image as the input when text is present.
   - If no prior bot image exists, it replies with guidance.

 ## Endpoints